grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Actually, now that you mention it Captain Shakes, I always thought that was weird myself.
 There has to be 300 cans in the galley, and all of them are perfect cylinders except for the fuckin' salmon."

 "I wish all cans were tapered," said Shakes.
-"Sometimes I knock a fucking stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
-I'm pretty fucking sure there's some cans in the bottom of the boat that rolled there years ago and I never fuckin' saw again.
+"Sometimes I knock a stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
+I'm pretty fucking sure there's some cans in the bottom of the boat that rolled there years ago and I never saw again.
 But the taper on the salmon cans makes 'em roll around in a tight circle.
-They stay roughly where they fall no matter what the boat is doing and I can pick them right up before they get fucking lost."
+They stay roughly where they fall no matter what the boat is doing and I can pick them right up before they get lost."

-"Maybe salmon manufacturers know mariners and submariners have a lot of salmon on board, and they shape them like that so our seagoing friends don't lose their precious fucking cans in the corners of ships."
-Gregory suggested.
+"Maybe salmon manufacturers know mariners and submariners have a lot of salmon on board, and they shape them like that so our seagoing friends don't lose their precious cans in the corners of ships," Gregory suggested.

 [//]: # (This brilliant, but incorrect, idea comes from my friend Andrew Berman.)

 Hemi chuckled.
-"If you want to know the real reason, it is because the salmon canneries are all in remote parts of the north.
+"If you want to know the real reason, it is because the salmon canneries are all in remote parts of the North.
 The cans are shipped up there empty to be filled with fresh-caught northern salmon.
 The tapered cans let them stack far more cans into the hold of ships moving the empty cans by nesting them."

 "Oh," said Shakes, sounding somewhat disappointed.

 In another twenty minutes or so Gregory had steaming piles of rice on their plates smothered in bits of fish and ginger.
-He stir fried a couple of boxes of frozen spinach and scooped them onto their plates to supplement the black and white mush with some dark green.
+He stir-fried a couple of boxes of frozen spinach and scooped them onto their plates to supplement the black and white mush with some dark green.

 Percy called the rest of the crew in to eat in rotations that always kept one person in the control room and another listening to sonar.
 Shakes, as usual, ate twice again as much as anyone else.

-"Sweet Fuck."
-He said.
-"If you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fucking fat."
-He reclined in his chair and closed his eyes.
+"Sweet fuck," he said, "if you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fucking fat."
+He reclined in his chair, unbuckled his belt, and closed his eyes.

 "Nothing stopping you from equipping your boat with a hot plate Captain Shakes," said Gregory.